apache/hive-site/content/Development/qtest.md

 - `itests/{qtest, qtest-accumulo, qtest-iceberg, qtest-kudu}/target/surefire-reports`
 - From the root of the source tree: `find . -name hive.log`

+### How to specify drivers

+We define the default mapping of Query Files and test drivers using [testconfiguration.properties](https://github.com/apache/hive/blob/master/itests/src/test/resources/testconfiguration.properties) and [CliConfigs](https://github.com/apache/hive/blob/master/itests/util/src/main/java/org/apache/hadoop/hive/cli/control/CliConfigs.java).
+For example, we use TestMiniLlapLocalCliDriver to process Query Files stored in `ql/src/test/queries/clientpositive` by default.
+[The hive-precommit Jenkins job](https://ci.hive.apache.org/blue/organizations/jenkins/hive-precommit/activity) also follows the definitions.

+You can override the mapping through [testconfiguration.properties](https://github.com/apache/hive/blob/master/itests/src/test/resources/testconfiguration.properties).
+For example, if you want to test `ql/src/test/queries/clientpositive/aaa.q` not by LLAP but by Tez, you must include the file name in `minitez.query.files` and generate the result file with `-Dtest=TestMiniTezCliDriver`.

+In most cases, we should use `TestMiniLlapLocalCliDriver` for positive tests and `TestNegativeLlapLocalCliDriver` for negative tests.

 ### How to use PostgreSQL/MySQL/Oracle as a backend database for Hive Metastore